lmarquar/Raspberry_Pi_5_Setup/README.md

 0 6 * * * echo 1 > /sys/class/leds/fan_state/brightness
 0 22 * * * echo 0 > /sys/class/leds/fan_state/brightness
 ```
+now you can sleep peacefully, even if you have a Raspberry-Server in your room :-).

 ## Homecloud:
 ### inital Setup: